psychemedia/island-storynotes/demeter-persephone-homeric-hymn.md

 Doso sat down, her eyes downcast, saying nothing, unsmiling, refusing both food and drink.

-Iambe, one of Metanira's daughters, tried to cheer up their guest, joking, laughing, offering her red wine.
+One of Metanira's daughters, tried to cheer up their guest, joking, laughing, offering her red wine.

 "Just a little barley, mixed with water, and mint" she said, and that was all she would accept.